MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/azure-function-cosmosdb-mongo-api.md

     }
     ```

-## Get all items from database by calling Azure Function API
+## Get all items from database with API

 1. Use the following curl command to get all items from the database: